Dental health is closely linked to overall health and, according to recent studies, we all need to do more to protect our teeth and gums.

 Meanwhile, studies have linked poor oral health to high blood pressure, Alzheimer’s disease, heart disease, cancer and even premature death.

 To protect your health, you should see your dentist at least once a year.
 However, in between dentist visits, you can do a lot at home to take care of your teeth and gums.
 Below are seven natural ways to improve your dental health.

 This is a practice that started thousands of years ago in India and wasn’t introduced in the Western world until the late 1900s.
-The idea is to simply swish oil in your mouth for up to 20 minutes at a time.
-The type of oil can vary, from sesame to sunflower to coconut.
-All of these are thought to help cut through plaque, remove toxins and even help reduce tooth sensitivity.
+Moreover, the idea is to simply swish oil in your mouth for up to 20 minutes at a time.
+Additionally, the type of oil can vary, from sesame to sunflower to coconut.
+Moreover, all of these are thought to help cut through plaque, remove toxins and even help reduce tooth sensitivity.

 We don’t have substantial scientific evidence behind this method of oral cleansing, but we do have one 2016 review that concluded oil pulling can improve oral hygiene when “practiced correctly and regularly.”

 Many people who have tried it also swear by its benefits.
 Either way, it can’t hurt you, so if you’re fighting gum disease or sensitivity or just want to see how it works for you, feel free to give it a try.

 Moreover, simply place one to two teaspoons of your chosen oil in your mouth and swish in the same manner as you would swish a mouthwash.
 Don’t swallow.
 You may be able to swish for only five to 10 minutes to start, but you can gradually extend your time up to 20 minutes.
 Although you can use any of the oils mentioned above, a 2015 study found that coconut oil, when used in oil pulling, significantly decreased plaque and gingivitis during a period of seven days.

 When you’re done, spit it out and rinse well with warm water.